I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 Get very clear on who this person is.

 Going forward, when you write your social media posts, just have this person in mind.
 No one else.
-Make sure that what you post is relevant for her.
+Make sure that what you post is relevant to her.

 By being decisive like this, you’ll become more attractive and interesting to your followers than someone who just tries to please all.